Ares-Developers/Ares-docs/new/operator.rst

        the passengers (including the Operator) to parachute from the aircraft - whereupon it will crash.

-.. note:: The AI behaves unpredicatably when faced with units that require Operators and may not be subject to certain effects.
+.. note:: The AI behaves unpredictably when faced with units that require Operators and may not be subject to certain effects.
 You should prevent the AI from building anything that requires an Operator.